 Born in 1966 Sean’s involvement in music soon followed.
 Starting to play the banjo at age 5, he quickly became an active participant in his family’s traditional music scene.
 Whether in family life, social occasions or holidays the focus was always centered around music.
 Public performance began at age 8 with the family band, Generation Gap performing at ice cream parlors and church and town gatherings.
-This created a solid background in performance which he hurled at rock audiences beginning in his teens.
-Having now performed over 800 concerts Sean is a seasoned performer.
+This created a solid background in performance which he began hurling at rock audiences beginning in his teens.

 Sean began writing songs for “Generation Gap” before the age of ten.
 The devotion and attention to songwriting has led to over 1000 songs in many different genres.
 Politics, creativity, love, family relations and just telling a good story have inspired a relationship with the art of writing and an ease with the insanity that is creativity which has matured over the years.